On this page: Coping strategies | When you don’t want to talk about it

 See information about the impact on partner relationships and sexuality.

 For many people, the most upsetting aspect of cancer and infertility is how it changes their plans and dreams.
-If the future is unknown, you may feel like your life is on hold or out of control.
-Finding support may help you feel you are taking a positive step forward and taking control of your situation.
-Helpful ways to deal with feelings of uncertainty or chaos include:
+Not knowing what the future holds may make you feel like your life is on hold or out of control.
+Ways to deal with feelings of uncertainty include:

-You may feel there is no one close enough to you who can really understand what you are going through.
-Partners, friends and family may not know how to communicate with you in the way that makes you feel supported.
-Some people may withdraw because they feel helpless and do not know what to do or say.
+You may feel that family and friends don’t really understand what you are going through.
+They may not know how to communicate with you in a way that makes you feel supported.

 Some people find it useful to talk to someone who is not their partner, family member or friend.
-You can get professional counselling alone or go with a partner.
+You can see a professional counsellor alone or with a partner.

 You may choose to speak to a psychologist, social worker, nurse, fertility counsellor or your doctor.
 This person can talk to you about issues such as: